rackerlabs/design-system/_component_design/tooltip.md

 - Tooltips are ideal for short sentences and sentence fragments that clarify the meaning of icons, text input fields, or other user interface elements.
 - A tooltip should not be obvious or repeat content already visible on the page.
 - A tooltip cannot extend beyond the boundaries of the screen.
-- Place a tooltip in a subtle location, and ensure it does not interfere with the user or obscure any objects of interest.
+- Place a tooltip in a subtle location and ensure it does not interfere with the user or obscure any objects of interest.
 - Do not place interactive controls in a tooltip.
 - Use large tooltips sparingly.